 Directions:

-- First things first, paint anything you need painted.
+- First things first, paint anything you need to be painted.
 You need to give it time to dry so you can staple and glue everything into place.

 - Next, decide on where you want all of your pieces to go.
 I wanted the letter “S” to be the centerpiece of my wreath, so I had it hang right in the middle of my frame.